 Minor incidents tend to occur on a daily basis and lull organizations into a false sense of security that the process is working just fine and business as usual is a sufficient test of the plan.
 While these types of responses are necessary and part of standard operating procedures, if a true data breach occurred, would you be able to identify it and would the entire team know how to respond?

 Testing of the incident response plan at least annually is best practice and required for some compliance frameworks (PCI DSS).
 This should involve a test that assumes the worst case scenario(s) and involve every role defined within the incident response plan.
-Audit log monitoring/alerting should be vetted during these tests as well.
+Assessment log monitoring/alerting should be vetted during these tests as well.
 Will security operations be able to identify the activity?
 How long did it take?
 Is log monitoring still in alignment with the most recent risk assessment?
 All of these are pertinent to the effectiveness of the response process.

 According to IBM, the average time to detect a breach in 2019 was 206 days.
 Adequate preparation and evolution of the incident response process is required to prevent that statistic from growing.